emu-russia/pureikyubu/wiki/gba.md

   2097152 Hz and the LFSR at 262144 / (divisor * 2^shift) Hz), with the 512 Hz frame sequencer
-  clocking the length at 256 Hz, the sweep at 128 Hz and the envelope at 64 Hz, NR50's master volume, NR51's routing and the console's own high pass filter (the CGB's is more aggressive than the DMG's), mixed down to the host's sample rate;
+  clocking the length at 256 Hz, the sweep at 128 Hz and the envelope at 64 Hz, NR50's master volume, NR51's routing and the console's own high pass filter (the CGB's is more aggressive than the DMG's; `audio.highPassFilter` in the settings turns the filter off), mixed down to the host's sample rate;
 * the **cartridge**: the header and the MBC1/2/3/5 mappers with battery-backed RAM written to a `.sav` next to the ROM;
 * a **free 256-byte boot ROM** built from source by the LR35902 emitter in `gb_asm.cpp`, in which